jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Introduction/Features.md

 # Features

-The Anti-DDoS Pro provides high-capacity attack protection, can effectively resist various large-traffic DDoS attacks, and supports the defense against attack of layer 3 to 7 layers.
+The Anti-DDoS Pro provides high-capacity attack protection, can effectively resist various high-volume DDoS attacks, and supports the defense against attack of layer 3 to 7 layers.

 ## Main functions of Anti-DDoS Pro include: